department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/vsp-collaboration-cycle.md

 ---

 # Design Intent Collaboration
-Present a draft of your ideas to designers.
+Present a draft of your ideas to VSP and other expert designers.
 Learn about existing design components and research findings relevant to the problem space.
 Discuss accessibility considerations with accessibility experts.

 ## Timing
 - Development stage: **Define**